Eligarf/stealthy/README.md

 ![hidden-door](https://user-images.githubusercontent.com/16523503/217671740-41aa7832-d495-49da-a149-948ebb6ccb2a.PNG)

 # End Turn keybinding
-It doesn't really belong in this module but I want to be able to press the 'End' key to end my turn, and so I added an editable keybinding that will allow owners of the current combatant to do so.
+It doesn't really belong in this module but I want to be able to press the *End* key to end my turn, and so I added an editable keybinding that will allow owners of the current combatant to do so.

 # Systems
 Stealthy supports the following systems (specific notes about a given system are in the [Wiki](https://github.com/Eligarf/stealthy/wiki)):